whotookzakum/bapharia.com/src/routes/guides/elements.md

 author: 'Zakum'
 date: '2022-12-17'
 category: 'Game Systems'
-caption: 'List of elements and their effects.'
+caption: 'Explanation of the elemental system and a list of elemental effects.'
-featuredImg: '3.png'
+featuredImg: '17.jpg'
 ---

 <script>